17arhaan/J.A.R.V.I.S/README.md

 </div>

 ## Overview
-( J.A.R.V.I.S ) Just A Reality Versatile Interactive  is an AI-powered assistant integrating NLP, computer vision, and speech processing capabilities.
+( J.A.R.V.I.S ) Just A Reality Versatile Interactive System is an AI-powered assistant integrating NLP, computer vision, and speech processing capabilities.
 It provides both high-level insights and technical solutions for coding, configuration, and deployment.
 The system utilizes state-of-the-art AI models, such as YOLOv8 for object detection and advanced NLP frameworks for natural language understanding.

 ## Features
 - **Natural Language Processing (NLP):** Advanced text understanding and generation capabilities.